All posts

 Why the Process Feels Confusing

-The process can feel circular because Pay.gov may require applicants to upload a copy of Form 8802 during the payment step, but the final Form 8802 still needs to include the electronic payment confirmation number after payment is processed.
+The process can feel circular because Pay.gov requires applicants to upload a copy of Form 8802 during the payment step.
+However, the uploaded Form 8802 still needs to include the electronic payment confirmation number after payment is processed.

-In practice, this means an applicant may prepare Form 8802, complete the Pay.gov payment step, receive the confirmation number, add that number to Form 8802, and then submit the completed package to the IRS by an accepted method.
+In practice, this means an applicant may prepare Form 8802 online, complete the Pay.gov payment step digitally, receive the confirmation number by e-mail, add that number to Form 8802 through a virtual method, and then submit the completed package to the IRS by a paper or analog method: fax or mail.

 Does Pay.gov Submit Form 8802 Automatically?

-After payment is made, the taxpayer must still make sure Form 8802 includes the electronic payment confirmation number and is submitted with any required attachments.
+After payment is made, the taxpayer must still make sure Form 8802 includes the electronic payment confirmation number and is submitted with any required attachments, by fax or by mail.

 For mailing and fax details, see where to send Form 8802.